41012/pfms-support/README.md

 The terminal where you have executed this command is active, keep it running while you use the simulator (your testing your code).
 To terminate the simulator you have to execute CTRL+C in the terminal window.

+Instead of `multi.lauch` you can run `ugv.launch` for the car or `uav.launch` for the drone.

 You can run other commands in another terminal.
-There is also a gui for the quadcopter that you need to run from another terminal () (just for sanity checking), hit `Z` first to enable control.
+For instance there is also a gui for the quadcopter that you need to run from another terminal (just for sanity checking), hit `Z` first to enable control.

 ```bash
 rosrun sjtu_drone drone_keyboard